LaVar Ball unplugged: Views on wife, life, sons

-Ball's wife, Tina, suffered a stroke in late February and recently returned home -- where he said he is caring for her in her recovery.
-Ball said she has progressed, but will not be able to attend the NBA draft on June 22.
+Ball's wife, Tina, suffered a stroke in late February and recently returned home, where he said he is caring for her as she recovers.
+Ball said she has progressed but will not be able to attend the NBA draft on June 22.

 "I just deal with it.
 Whatever it is," Ball said.
 "Things are gonna happen in life.
 Either you are gonna help do something about it or you just gonna let it happen and destroy you.

 "Like I told my boys: 'I got her.
 Now you can do whatever you want to do.
-What I'm not going to is burden you with sitting there rubbing her hand, doing that.
+What I'm not going to [do] is burden you with sitting there rubbing her hand. ...
 We're not making a movie.' ...
 That's my wife, and I take care of her.

 Also during the interview, Ball talked about different types of discipline he used on his sons, including giving Lonzo "a couple of hits upside the head" after he missed curfew and was pulled over by police in high school, and using a "belt or something" to discipline LaMelo.

-On the future of his two younger sons, LiAngelo and LaMelo, the elder Ball said both will definitely only spend one season in college, and he will do whatever he can to reunite them with Lonzo in the NBA.
+On the future of his two younger sons, LiAngelo and LaMelo, the elder Ball said each will only spend one season in college, and he will do whatever he can to reunite them with Lonzo in the NBA.

 "No matter what," LaVar said.